AfikAT/Pipline-project/README.md

 10) Once the Job configure make sure to clone the repo to your machine.

-11) Run build job and it will start building the application.
+11) Run build job and it will start building the docker application.

+12) Go to your machine and install helm <a href="https://helm.sh/docs/intro/install/">See instruction here</a>

 12) Once the Job is completed, in your machine run the following command to start up the application you build: